 Everyone is well aware that we are using up the valuable resources that our planet has at an alarming rate.
 The fashion industry is arguably one of the worst culprits, with fast fashion eating cotton and leather quicker than it can be grown or tanned.

-With sustainability a real 2019 buzzword, we’re glad to see a few trainers brands out there jumping on the bandwagon, creating pairs of sneakers that you can help save the world in.
+With sustainability a real 2019 buzzword, we’re glad to see a few trainer brands out there jumping on the bandwagon, creating pairs of sneakers that you can help save the world in.

 Here’s a look at some of the best brands doing their bit, one pair at a time.